aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

                     ``RSC_DB`` ``TURBO`` ``TURBO_DB`` ``TURBO_PROD`` ``UNCODED``
    :Examples: ``-C BCH``

 Select the code type you want to use.
+This will personalize the available arguments in function of the chosen code.

 Description of the allowed values: